Apartment Electricity Providers in Texas: How They Work and How to Choose

 How to Choose an Electricity Provider for a Texas Apartment

-To choose an electricity provider for a Texas apartment, compare plans on the rate per kilowatt-hour at your expected usage level, the contract term length, the early termination fee, and any monthly base charges.
-Read the Electricity Facts Label, which is required by Texas law and shows the average price at three usage levels.
+To choose an electricity provider for a Texas apartment, compare plans on four factors: the rate per kilowatt-hour at your expected usage, the contract term length, the early termination fee, and any monthly base charges.
+Start with the Electricity Facts Label, which Texas law requires for every plan and shows the average price at three usage levels.

-The most common mistake renters make is choosing the lowest advertised rate without reading the Electricity Facts Label.
-Many of the lowest advertised rates only apply at very high usage levels.
-At a typical one-bedroom apartment usage of around 750 kilowatt-hours per month, the actual price can be 30 to 50 percent higher than the headline number.
+The most common mistake is choosing the lowest advertised rate without checking the EFL.
+Many of those rates only apply at very high usage levels.
+At typical one-bedroom usage of around 750 kilowatt-hours per month, the actual price can be 30 to 50 percent higher than the headline number.

 Read the contract end date carefully.
 Some providers without strong name recognition offer below-cost rates that automatically convert to month-to-month plans at significantly higher rates when the contract expires.
 The strategy is to bank on inattention.
 If your contract expires and you do not act, you will pay more than you have to.